[[caption-width-right:350:"It's been 3000 years....."]]

 *** Just as heartwarming is getting to interact with a Pokemon you transferred from a previous game.
 These Pokemon are probably special to you, and to get the chance to interact with them in this manner is nothing short of beautiful.

 ** As mentioned in the funny entry, Yveltal can be this in Amie.
-A dark-flying Pokémon - the very incarnation of destruction, capable of killing everything around it so it can revive - is shown to be a quite benevolent and tame creature once you befriend it. ''It acts like a baby Pokémon'' when you feed it, pet it or play with it; and [[http://wheretheseaandskymeet.tumblr.com/post/69950626762/ribbonista-look-look-at-this-motherfucker it smiles]] and cries in happiness quite a lot during all that.
-DarkIsNotEvil at its finest.
+A dark-flying Pokémon - the very incarnation of destruction, capable of killing everything around it so it can revive - is shown to be a super-adorable pile of friendship once you befriend it. ''It acts like a baby Pokémon'' when you feed it, pet it or play with it; and [[http://wheretheseaandskymeet.tumblr.com/post/69950626762/ribbonista-look-look-at-this-motherfucker it smiles]] and ''squeals'' in happiness quite a lot during all that.
+DarkIsNotEvil at its purest.

 * Meeting Korrina's extra Lucario for the first time.
 She notes how it seems attached to you and when she leaves, it takes a moment to leave you and follow her. [[spoiler: It joins you later in the game!]]